 The coefficient of interest is a_1 .
-A negative coefficient, $a_1 < 0$, indicates that the match quality of hires is decreasing in the exception rate, meaning that firms can improve the match quality of hires by eliminating discretion and relying solely on job test information.
+A negative coefficient, $a_1 < 0$, indicates that the quality of hires is decreasing in the exception rate, meaning that firms can improve outcomes by eliminating discretion and relying solely on job test information.

-In addition to normalizing exception rates to account for differences in applicant pool composition, we estimate multiple version of Equation (3) that include location and time fixed effects, client-year fixed effects, location-specific linear time trends, and detailed controls for the quality and number of applicants in an application pool.
+In addition to normalizing exception rates to account for differences in applicant pool composition, we estimate multiple version of Equation (3) that include location and time fixed effects, client-year fixed effects, detailed controls for the quality and number of applicants in an application pool (namely separate fixed effects for the number of green, yellow, and red applicants), and location-specific time trends.

 These controls are important because the exception rate may be driven by differences in within-color quality across locations and pools.
 For example, some locations may be inherently less desirable than others, attracting both lower quality managers and lower quality applicants.
 The lower quality managers could be more biased, and, lower quality workers would be more likely to be fired.
 Both facts would be driven by unobserved location characteristics, not managerial bias.
-Furthermore, these locations might have a more difficult time attracting green applicants, even those who applied, resulting in a higher exception rates.
-As long as this negative correlation is fixed across locations or varies smoothly at the location-level, our controls absorb this variation.

-These biases could vary at the pool-level as well.
+Furthermore, these locations might have a more difficult time attracting green applicants, even those who applied, resulting in higher exception rates.
+Our controls will absorb this negative correlation as long as it is fixed across locations, changes smoothly with time or by client-year, or is accounted for by our applicant pool characteristics controls.
+However, these biases could vary at the pool-level as well.
 For example, holding constant average quality and exception rate of a location, a given pool might have particularly low-quality greens.
-A manager would then rightly hire more yellows and reds that perform better than the unhired greens would have.
-However, they may not perform better than the typical green hired by that manager.
+A manager would then rightly hire more yellows and reds that perform better than the unhired greens would have, but perhaps not better than the typical green hired by that manager.
 That is, for a given location, differences across pools in within-color quality could drive both variation in exceptions and outcomes.
 In addition, a local labor market shock (unobserved by the econometrician) could drive differences across pools in the ability to attract greens for a given location.
-A manager would rightly make more exceptions in a given pool if he or she could perceive that green applicants were less likely to accept an offer.
 This type of pool-to-pool variation drives spurious correlations between exception rates and outcomes and is not accounted for by our controls.

 To deal with the concern that Equation (3) relies too much on pool-to-pool variation in exception rates, we can aggregate exception rates to the manager- or location-level.
 Aggregating across multiple pools removes the portion of exception rates that are driven by idiosyncratic differences in within-color quality across pools.
 The remaining variation is driven by differences in the average exception rate across managers or locations.
-Doing so, however, reduces or eliminates within-location variation in exception rates, making controlling for location fixed effects difficult or impossible.